TheRandomLabs/Scoop-Python/README.md

 This bucket is an alternative to using pip to install these packages.

+## Reasoning

+* pip does not have a built-in functionality to update all packages.
+This is inconvenient for command-line tools and other executable applications such as HTTPie.
+* pip does not have a simple way to preserve packages between Python updates.
+Again, this is inconvenient for command-line tools and other executable applications such as HTTPie.
+* Python virtual environments should be used to install other packages, so only executable applications are accepted into this bucket.

 ## Drawbacks

 * For the purpose of avoiding conflicts, uninstalling a package in this bucket will not